 Smart investors know that investing in international stocks can be a smart move in building a diversified portfolio.
 With that in mind, we've compiled some of the top international mutual funds, including index funds for more conservative investors, and emerging markets funds for more aggressive investors.

-Mutual funds that invest in international stocks often have more market risk than mutual funds that invest in U.S. stocks.
-International stocks provide diversification to a portfolio, but many investors are smart to keep the allocation to somewhere between 10-20%.
+Mutual funds that invest in international stocks often have more market risk than those that invest in U.S. stocks.
+International stocks provide diversification to a portfolio, but many investors are smart to keep the allocation to somewhere between 10% and 20%.

 Here are some of the top international index funds to explore investing in.